Mamerto Natividad: Revolutionary period

 With the revolutionaries overwhelmed in Cavite, Natividad was commissioned to look for a place of retreat.
 He found Biak-Na-Bato, set it up as the revolutionary headquarters and actively engaged in procuring provisions.
 When Aguinaldo evacuated Cavite in June 1897, he proceeded to Biak-Na-Bato.
 There he issued a proclamation drafted for him by Jose Clemente Zulueta and Natividad, his second in command.
 The proclamation was entitled “To The Brave Sons of the Philippines”.
 It called for the expulsion of the friars, return of land to Filipinos, freedom of press, religious tolerance and legal equality.
 The tenth paragraph describes the aspirations of the Philippine Revolution:

 Mindful of the common good, we aspire to the glory of obtaining liberty, independence and honor for the country.
 We aspire to have common law, created for all citizens, which will serve them as a guarantee and assurance of respect, without exception.
 We aspire to have a government which will represent all the active forces of the country, in which will take part the most capable, the most worthy in virtues and talents, without regard to their birth, their wealth, or the face to which they belong.
 We desire that no friar shall set his foot on any part of the Archipelago, and that no convent or monastery or center of corruption, or partisans of that theocracy which has made this land another inquisitorial Spain, shall remain.
 In our ranks order shall always be respected.

 During August 5–7, 1897, Natividad's troops, together with those of Melecio Carlos, overwhelmed the Spaniards in San Rafael, Bulacan.
 The battle left six revolutionaries dead, while the Spaniards had 50 casualties.

-Using Baliuag river, Gen. Mamerto Natividad and his men held back enemy reinforcements.
+Using Baliuag river, Natividad and his men held back enemy reinforcements.
 He and his men sank three merchant vessels full of Spanish Cazadores coming from Angat and Bustos.
 They were drowned in the strong current.
 The rebels had to use five carretones to gather and transport the Spanish dead and wounded.
 Natividad's forces fought on for two more days, inflicting more casualties on the Spaniards, before retreating to the mountains with captured arms and ammunition.

-On August 30, 1897, Gen. Mamerto Natividad came to the aid of the people of Santor, Bongabong, Nueva Ecija who had risen in arms against the Spaniards.
+On August 30, 1897, Natividad came to the aid of the people of Santor, Bongabon, Nueva Ecija who had risen in arms against the Spaniards.
 He occupied it and left on September 3.

-On September 4, 1897, with 80 men in tow, he personally directed the assault on Aliaga town with General Manuel Tinio and his forces against the 8,000 men of General Primo de Rivera.
-After three days of fighting, the Spanish forces had to surrender, even after receiving reinforcements from Zaragoza town under the commands of Generals Monet and Nuñez on Sept.
-6, 1897.
+On September 4, 1897, with 80 men in town, he personally directed the assault on Aliaga town with General Manuel Tinio and his forces against the 8,000 men of General Primo de Rivera.
+After three days of fighting, the Spanish forces had to surrender, even after receiving reinforcements from Zaragoza town under the commands of Generals Monet and Nuñez on September 6.
 Nuñez was seriously wounded in the battle.